Assessing Algorithmic Fairness with Unobserved Protected Class Using Data Combination: Introduction

 In this paper, we study a fundamental challenge to assessing the disparity induced by prescriptive algorithms in practice:

 There may be many reasons for this missingness in practice, both legal, operational, and behavioral.
 In the US financial service industry, lenders are \emph{not} permitted to collect race and ethnicity information on applicants for non-mortgage products \footnote{The US Home Mortgage Disclosure Act (HMDA) authorizes lenders to collect such information for mortgage applicants and co-applicants.} such as credit cards, auto loans, and student loans.
-This considerably hinders auditing fair lending for non-mortgage loans, both by internal compliance officers and by regulators \citep{zhang2016assessing}.
+This considerably hinders auditing fairness for non-mortgage loans, both by internal compliance officers and by regulators \citep{zhang2016assessing}.
 Similarly, health plans and health care delivery entities lack race and ethnicity data on most of their enrollees and patients, as a consequence of high data-collection costs and people's reluctance to reveal their race information for fear of potential discrimination \citep{weissman2011advancing}.
 This data collection challenge makes monitoring of racial and ethnic differences in care impractical and impedes the progress of healthcare equity reforms \citep{gaffney2017affordable}.

 To address this challenge, some methods heuristically use observed proxies to predict and impute unobserved protected class labels.
 The most (in)famous example is the Bayesian Improved Surname Geocoding (BISG) method.
-BISG estimates conditional race membership probabilities given surname and geolocation (e.g., census tract or ZIP code) using data from the US census, and then imputes the race labels based on the estimated probabilities.
-Since its invention \citep{elliott2008new, elliott2009using}, the BISG method has been widely used in assessing racial disparities in health care \citep{fremont2005use, weissman2011advancing, brown2016using, fremont2016race, haas2019imputation}.
-In 2009, the Institute of Medicine also suggested it as an interim strategy until routine collection of relevant data is feasible \citep{nerenz2009race}.
-Later on, this methodology was adopted by the Consumer Financial Protection Bureau (CFPB) \citep{CFPBproxy2014}, a regulator in the US financial industry.
-In March 2013, CFPB's analysis based on the BISG method supported a \$98-million settlement against Ally Bank for harming minority borrowers in the auto loan market \citep{CFPB:ally2013}.
+BISG estimates conditional race membership probabilities given surname and geolocation (e.g., census tract, ZIP code, or county) using data from the US decennial census, and then imputes the race labels based on the estimated probabilities.
+Since its invention \citep{elliott2008new, elliott2009using}, the BISG method has been widely used in assessing racial disparities in health care \citep[e.g., ][]{fremont2005use, nerenz2009race,weissman2011advancing, brown2016using}, as well in the US financial industry, where the Consumer Financial Protection Bureau (CFPB) used BISG to support analysis leading to a \$98-million settlement against Ally Bank for harming minority borrowers for auto loans \citep{CFPBproxy2014,CFPB:ally2013}.